-2.2 Logical Rule Mining
+2.2 Logical rule mining

-Sherlock [37] is an unsupervised ILP method to learn first-order Horn clauses from open domain facts.
+Sherlock [38] is an unsupervised ILP method to learn firstorder Horn clauses from open domain facts.
 Sherlock uses probabilistic graphical models (PGMs) to infer new facts.
 It tackles the noise of the extracted facts by extensive filtering in a preprocessing step and by penalizing longer rules in the inference part.
 For mining the rules, Sherlock uses two heuristics: statistical significance and statistical relevance.
 Unlike AMIE, it works on facts extracted from free text that are not mapped to crisp relations.
-Quick-FOIL [44] is a standard ILP system based on a generic top-down greedy algorithm and implemented on top of the QuickStep in-memory storage engine [7].
+QuickFOIL [45] is a standard ILP system based on a generic top-down greedy algorithm and implemented on top of the QuickStep inmemory storage engine [8].
 It learns a set of hypotheses (Horn rules) from positive and negative examples of a target relation and a collection of background facts.
 When refining a rule, the QuickFOIL algorithm greedily picks the clause that maximizes a scoring function depending on the support and the confidence gain of the new rule.
 Once a rule is mined, the algorithm removes the positive examples covered by the rule and starts the induction process on the remaining facts.
 QuickFOIL can scale to problem instances with millions of background facts thanks to a set of aggressive pruning heuristics and multiple database optimizations.
-However, it is not suitable for mining rules under the Open World Assumption, since it requires explicit negative examples.
-The WARMR system [13,14] mines patterns in databases that correspond to conjunctive queries.
+However, it is not suitable for mining rules under the open-world assumption, since it requires explicit negative examples.
+The WARMR system [14,15] mines patterns in databases that correspond to conjunctive queries.
 It uses a declarative language bias to reduce the search space.
-An extension of the system, WARMER [17], modified the approach to support a broader range of conjunctive queries and increase efficiency of search space exploration.
-ALEPH3 is a general purpose ILP system that implements Muggleton's Inverse Entailment algorithm [30] in Prolog.
+An extension of the system, WARMER [18], modified the approach to support a broader range of conjunctive queries and increase efficiency of search space exploration.
+ALEPH3 is a general purpose ILP system that implements Muggleton's Inverse Entailment algorithm [31] in Prolog.
 It employs a variety of evaluation functions for the rules as well as a variety of search strategies.
-These approaches are not tailored to deal with large KBs under the Open World Assumption.
+These approaches are not tailored to deal with large KBs under the open-world assumption.
 We compare our system to WARMR and ALEPH, which are the only ones available for download.
 Our experiments do not only show that these systems mine less sensible rules than our approach, but also that they take more time to do so.

-2.3 Expert Rule Mining
+2.3 Expert rule mining

-Another rule mining approach over RDF data [33] was proposed to discover causal relations in RDF-based medical data.
+Another rule mining approach over RDF data [34] was proposed to discover causal relations in RDF-based medical data.
 It requires a domain expert who defines targets and contexts of the mining process, so that the correct transactions are generated.
 Our approach, in contrast, does not rely on the user to define any context or target.
-It works out-of-the-box.
+It works out of the box.

-2.4 Generating Schemas
+2.4 Generating schemas

 In this paper, we aim to generate Horn rules on a KB.
 Other approaches use rule mining to generate the schema or taxonomy of a KB.
-[9] applies clustering techniques based on context vectors and formal concept analysis to construct taxonomies.
-Other approaches use clustering [26] and ILP-based approaches [11].
-For the friend-of-a-friend network on the Semantic Web, [19] applies clustering to identify classes of people and ILP to learn descriptions of these groups.
-Another example of an ILP-based approach is the DL-Learner [24], which has successfully been applied [20] to generate OWL class expressions from YAGO [39].
-As an alternative to ILP techniques, [42] proposes a statistical method that does not require negative examples.
+Cimiano et al. [10] applies clustering techniques based on context vectors and formal concept analysis to construct taxonomies.
+Other approaches use clustering [27] and ILP-based approaches [12].
+For the friend-of-a-friend network on the Semantic Web, Grimnes et al. [20] applies clustering to identify classes of people and ILP to learn descriptions of these groups.
+Another example of an ILP-based approach is the DL-Learner [25], which has successfully been applied [21] to generate OWL class expressions from YAGO [40].
+As an alternative to ILP techniques, Völker and Niepert [43] proposes a statistical method that does not require negative examples.
 In contrast to our approach, these techniques aim at generating a schema for a given RDF repository, not logical rules in general.

-2.5 Relational Machine Learning
+2.5 Relational machine learning